 HOSTFILE Contains the name of a file in the same format as '/etc/hosts' that should be read when the shell needs to complete a hostname.
 The list of possible hostname completions may be changed while the shell is running; the next time hostname completion is attempted after the value is changed, Bash adds the contents of the new file to the existing list.
-If HOSTFILE is set, but has no value, Bash attempts to read '/etc/hosts' to obtain the list of possible hostname completions.
+If HOSTFILE is set, but has no value, or does not name a readable file, Bash attempts to read '/etc/hosts' to obtain the list of possible hostname completions.
 When HOSTFILE is unset, the hostname list is cleared.